hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 <img src="../img/PC_print_loadObj.png" width="400">
 </p>

-With the CD79A gene and the HLA genes as positive markers of `PC_2`, we can hypothesize that clusters 6, 11, and 17 correspond to B cells.
+With the CD79A and CD74 genes and the HLA genes as positive markers of `PC_2`, we can hypothesize that clusters 6, 11, and 17 correspond to B cells.
 This just hints at what the clusters identity could be, with the identities of the clusters being determined through a combination of the PCs.

-To truly determine the identity of the clusters and whether the `resolution` is appropriate, it is helpful to explore a handful of known markers for the cell types expected.
+To truly determine the identity of the clusters and whether the `resolution` is appropriate, it is helpful to explore a handful of known gene markers for the cell types expected.

 ## Exploring known cell type markers